17 Top-Rated Ski Resorts on the East Coast, 2024/25

 Stowe's snow record is one of the best in the East, with an annual snowfall of 314 inches; that said, it's also the most expensive ski resort in the East.
 Luckily, with its acquisition by Vail, it's now included in the Epic Pass network that includes Okemo and Mount Snow in Vermont, as well as several ski resorts in New Hampshire.

-The former triple Mountain Lift has been replaced this season with a high-speed six-pack that doubles the uphill capacity.
-This new lift gives beginner and intermediate skiers better access to terrain, and its extended length means there is no longer a steep hike to the base of the lift.
+Stowe Mountain now has a high-speed six-pack that doubles the uphill capacity of the old triple Mountain Lift.
+Beginner and intermediate skiers now have better access to terrain, and with the lift's extended length, the steep hike to the base of the lift is a thing of the past.

 The recently added on-mountain Kids Adventure Zones offer well-signed and gentle side country areas, and freestyle terrain designed for learning progression.
 Outdoor sports off the slopes include cross-country skiing, snowshoeing, sleigh rides, dogsledding, and snowmobile tours.

-Be aware that Vail Resorts has imposed a $30 fee for parking in the lots close to the base, adding to the cost of a day's skiing.
+Be aware that Vail Resorts has imposed a stiff fee for parking in the lots close to the base, adding to the cost of a day's skiing.

 Address: 5781 Mountain Road, Stowe, Vermont